Skip to main content

 cd hub

-Create a Kubernetes cluster using k3d
+Create a Kubernetes Cluster Using k3s

-Create a Kubernetes cluster using kind
+Alternative option: Create a Kubernetes Cluster Using kind

 kind requires some configuration to use an IngressController on localhost.
 See the following example: